pedrocrisp/Wetlab-Protocols/RNAseq_stranded_Illumina_thirds.md

 34. Incubate at room temperature for 15 min.
 35. Place on magnetic rack for 5 min.
 36. Remove and discard 45 μl of the supernatant.
-37. Keep sample in magnetic rack and add 1800 μl of 80% ethanol.
+37. Keep sample in magnetic rack and add 180 μl of 80% ethanol.
 38. Incubate for 30 seconds.
 Remove and discard all supernatant.
-39. Repeat step 37 and 38 once more for a total of two washes.
+39. Repeat step 37 and 38 once more for a total of two washes, use a fine point tip to remove all ethanol after the second wash
+40. Dry at 30˚C to 2-3 mins.
-40. Add 6.7 μl Resuspension Buffer and pipet up and down until beads are in a homogenous suspension.
+40. Add 6.7 μl Resuspension Buffer and pipette up and down until beads are in a homogenous suspension.
-41. Incubate at room temperature for 2 min.
+41. Incubate at room temperature for 5 min.
 42. Place in magnetic rack for 5 min.
 43. Transfer 5.83 μl of the supernatant to a new 0.2 ml PCR tube (reduce volume by 0.83 ul if adding in-line control at next step).